buid-runft/bagisto/MODELS_DOCUMENTATION.md

 - ✅ MLM commission system
 - ✅ Multi-vendor support
 - ✅ Comprehensive e-commerce features
+- ✅ New vendor subscription and third-party API management

 **Ready for immediate use in your Laravel 12.2 Bagisto-based marketplace!** 🎉